ixd-physical-computing/IxD-PhysicalComputing-22/Week-1/Home-made-switch.md

 A small kit of starter materials will be distributed by Class TA. **YOUR OWN COMPLETE KIT OF PARTS** coming soon.
 You will need to pay the department for this, Steven will send details soon (personal check or money order, ask your TA if you need help).

-NOTE: DELIVERY DAY NOT CONFIRMED YET, UPDATES WILL BE SENT ON SLACK
+❗️DELIVERY DAY NOT CONFIRMED YET, UPDATES WILL BE SENT ON SLACK

 Meanwhile, you can also find wires of various colors, resistors, and LEDs in the VFL supply closet.
 You can get 9V battery connectors, more LEDs, electrical tape, and lots of other stuff locally at Tinkersphere, Radioshack and other stores on the [Resource](https://hellocircuits.com/resources/) page - go and poke around.
 If you're ordering parts online, remember to make time for shipping.